Andy Ibáñez Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 4.02 team ERA that ranks 13th across all MLB pitching staffs.
+- The Yankees' 4.01 team ERA ranks 12th across all MLB pitching staffs.

-- In his most recent outing on Friday against the Tampa Bay Rays, the righty went 7 2/3 innings, giving up one earned run while surrendering three hits.
+- In his last appearance on Saturday against the Tampa Bay Rays, the righty threw 6 2/3 innings, giving up one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.